share

 Fabrique des Lumières

-My first experience with the work of Culturespaces was less than a year ago.
-During my Rhône River cruise in southern France, I visited the Carrières de Lumières in an old stone quarry in the Provence.
+My first experience with the work of Culturespaces was during my Rhône River cruise in southern France.
+I visited the Carrières de Lumières, a wondrous exhibition in an old stone quarry in the Provence.
 I was truly impressed with the spectacular setting, the stunning images and music choices.
 So, when I found out that the same team was opening a new sister location in Amsterdam in April 2022, I knew I had to see it!

 Fabrique des Lumières Amsterdam